Loading..

 Regularly updating your Will may avoid disputes and your wishes being changed through Court action.

-The Australian Will Register™ securly stores your Will and other important documents (e.g. enduring power of attorney or insurance policy).
-You can search your Will or other documents as a registered user of the Australian Will Register™.
+The Australian Will Register® securely stores your Will and other important documents (e.g. enduring power of attorney or insurance policy).
+You can upload certified copies of your Will or search your Will or other documents as a registered user of the Australian Will Register®.

-When consulted by a client who has recently lost a loved one and they are seeking to find the most recent Will of the deceased, you will have a resource at hand to search for the last Will.
-This helps your client avoid issues arising later in the process of distributing an estate after probate.
-It is important that your client identify whether a Will exists and who holds the most up-to-date version before any work is undertaken.
+When consulted by a client who has recently lost a loved one and they are seeking to find the most recent Will of the deceased, you will also have a resource at hand to search for the last Will.
+It is important that your client’s executor or loved ones can readily identify whether a Will exists and who holds the most up-to-date version of the Will.

 As an Executor or Administrator, you have the legal authority, responsibility and duty to distribute the deceased’s estate correctly and could be held financially responsible for any mistakes made through any breach of duty.

-To help avoid issues arising later in the process of distributing an estate during probate, it is important to identify whether a Will exists and who holds the most up-to-date version before any work is undertaken.
+To help avoid issues arising later in the process of distributing an estate, it is important to identify whether a Will exists and who holds the most up-to-date version before any work is undertaken.

 It is recommended that to help confirm the existence of a Will or to prove the Will you hold is the most recent Will that an executor needs to search for any later Will made by the deceased.